Interactive Experiment

 - Instrument corruptions applied

-- Visibilities averaged
+- Visibilities calibrated

 Imaging